azainiz/sk5010-rbl/README.md

-A repository for SK5010 reearch-based learning.
+A repository for SK5010 research-based learning.